 This diversity of heritage and culture led to a deep tradition of tolerance for different religious beliefs, which is seen in all mosques where Sunnis, Shia, and Ibadhis pray united in their faith.
 Uniting these diverse identities is a strong sense of national pride founded on the very idea of respect for diversity.
 Omanis are a proud people, a diverse people, and it is in the Sultanate that we believe students can experience the diversity of the Arab world.

-Arabic is a diglossic language, meaning the language is divided between a formal and informal usage.
-Modern Standard Arabic or MSA is typically used in the media and academia, while dialects of Arabic dominate the day-to-day life.
-Many dialects proliferate throughout the Arabic speaking world, posing challenges to students who desire to master the language.
+Arabic is a diglossic language, meaning the language is divided between two varieties for formal/international and informal/regional contexts.
+Modern Standard Arabic (MSA) is typically used in the media and academia, while local dialects of Arabic dominate day-to-day life.
+Many dialects proliferate throughout the Arabic-speaking world, posing a unique challenge to students who desire to master the language.

 However, the dialect widely spoken throughout the Sultanate is considered as the closest among Arabic dialects to MSA.
 This unique nature of Omani Arabic allows students to freely use a combination of MSA and dialect during their studies in Oman.
 Noor Majan develops and strengthens students’ understanding of various registers of Arabic by exposing them to several accents in the media skills component, with a focus on Omani Arabic.

-The Sultanate of Oman: A nation located in the southwest corner of the Arabian Peninsula, defined by its abundant diversity.
+Nestled in the picturesque southeast corner of the Arabian Peninsula, Oman is renowned for its remarkable diversity.
 A land where the colorful strands of history, traditions, languages, and landscapes are carefully woven into a vibrant tapestry rich in culture.
-The country is recognized by the World Economic Forum in 2017 at the 4th safest country in the world.
+The country is recognized by the World Economic Forum in 2017 as the 4th safest country in the world.

-Before 1970 the Sultanate was one of the least developed countries in the Arab world, with an average life expectancy of 49 years.
-Thanks to the leadership and wisdom of Sultan Qaboos Bin Said, the country experienced a period of rapid modernization lifting the nation out of poverty.
+Before 1970 the Sultanate was among the least developed countries in the Arab world, with an average life expectancy of 49 years.
+Thanks to the leadership and wisdom of His Majesty Sultan Qaboos Bin Said, the country experienced a period of rapid modernization and used its oil wealth to lift the nation out of poverty.
 Today, Oman has a highly-developed highway system, hundreds of schools, colleges, and universities, hundreds of modern hospitals, and a growing and innovative private sector.
-This period of modernization was met with reverence to the traditions of the Sultanate leading to the preservation of the rich Omani heritage and a harmonization between tradition and modernity.
+This period of modernization was met with reverence for the traditions of the Sultanate, leading to the preservation of the rich Omani heritage and harmonization between tradition and modernity.